jakshin/yazpt/README.md

-# yazpt = yet another [zsh](http://zsh.sourceforge.net) prompt theme
+# yazpt = yet another zsh prompt theme

-A clean, fast, good-looking prompt theme that thoughtfully incorporates Git and Subversion status info, integrates with popular zsh plugin managers like [Oh My Zsh](https://ohmyz.sh), and is straightforward to customize and extend.
+Yazpt is a clean, fast, good-looking [zsh](http://zsh.sourceforge.net) prompt theme that thoughtfully incorporates Git/Subversion/TFVC status info, integrates with popular plugin managers like [Oh My Zsh](https://ohmyz.sh), and is straightforward to customize and extend.

 <p align="center">[
   <a href="#features">Features</a>
 • <a href="#supportedtested-environments">Supported/Tested Environments</a>
+• <a href="#installing">Installing</a>
-• <a href="#installation">Installation</a>
+• <a href="#enabling-subversion-andor-team-foundation-version-control">Enabling Subversion/TFVC</a>
-• <a href="#customization">Customization</a>
+• <a href="#customizing">Customizing</a>
 ]</p><br>